honeycombio/refinery/README.md

 ## Purpose

-Refinery is a tail-based sampling proxy that operates at the the level of an entire trace.
-It examines whole traces and intelligently applies sampling decisions (whether to keep or discard) to each trace.
+Refinery is a tail-based sampling proxy and operates at the level of an entire [trace](https://docs.honeycomb.io/concepts/tracing/).
+Refinery examines whole traces and intelligently applies sampling decisions to each trace.
+These decisions determine whether to include or discard the trace data in the sampled data forwarded to Honeycomb.

 A tail-based sampling model allows you to inspect an entire trace at one time and make a decision to sample based on its contents.
-For example, perhaps the root span has the HTTP status code to serve for a request, whereas another span might have information on whether the data was served from a cache.
+For example, your data may have a root span that contains the HTTP status code to serve for a request, and another span that contains information on whether the data was served from a cache.
 Using Refinery, you can choose to keep only traces that had a `500` status code and were also served from a cache.

 ### Refinery's tail sampling capabilities

 Refinery support several kinds of tail sampling:

 * **Dynamic sampling** - This sampling type configures a key based on a trace's set of fields and automatically increases or decreases the sampling rate based on how frequently each unique value of that key occurs.
-For example, using a key based on `http.status_code`, requests that return `200` could be included less often in the forwarded sample data, since `200` indicates success and appears in higher frequency, compared to requests that return `404` errors and require investigation.
+For example, using a key based on `http.status_code`, you can include in your sampled data:
+  - one out of every 1,000 traces for requests that return `2xx`
+  - one out of every 10 traces for requests that return `4xx`
+  - every request that returns `5xx`
 * **Rules-based sampling** - This sampling type enables you to define sampling rates for well-known conditions.
-For example, you can sample 100% of traces with an error and then fall back to dynamic sampling for all other traffic.
+For example, in your sampled data, you can keep 100% of traces with an error and then apply dynamic sampling to all other traffic.
 * **Throughput-based sampling** - This sampling type enables you to sample traces based on a fixed upper-bound for the number of spans per second.
-The sampler will dynamically sample traces with a goal to keep the throughput below the specified limit.
+The sampler will dynamically sample traces with a goal of keeping the throughput below the specified limit.
 * **Deterministic probability sampling** - This sampling type consistently applies sampling decisions without considering the contents of the trace other than its trace ID.
 For example, you can include 1 out of every 12 traces in the sampled data sent to Honeycomb.
 This kind of sampling can also be done using [head sampling](https://docs.honeycomb.io/manage-data-volume/sampling/#head-sampling), and if you use both, Refinery takes that into account.

 Refinery lets you combine all of the above techniques to achieve your desired sampling behavior.